 Pastoral Stoles and Stole Patterns

-The past few weekends in the Ecclesiastical Sewing studio have been consumed with one thing: pastoral stoles.
-Visions of stoles have been dancing in my head: stoles with orphreys, stoles with tasseled ends, stoles with embroidery and stoles without.
+The past few weekends in the Ecclesiastical Sewing studio have been consumed with one thing: pastoral stoles and stole patterns.
+Visions of stoles have been dancing in my head: stoles with orphreys, stoles with tasseled ends, stoles with embroidery, and stoles without.
 There are visions of long stoles and short stoles, green stoles and blue, pink – ops, make that rose and purple ones too.
 The possibility with stoles is, I think, unlimited…………

 But before a pastoral stole can begin, it needs fabrics and patterns.

 New stole patterns are nearing completion in our Ecclesiastical Sewing Studio.
-The patterns have been designed, trued, and test samples are being sewn as we write.
-The pattern in this photo is for a tapered stole in a short and long length.
+The patterns have been designed and tried, and test samples are being sewn as we write.
+The pattern in this photo is for a tapered stole in short and long lengths.
 More information about the pattern will be available in a few short weeks.

 The lovely fabrics in the above photo are from the bottom of the pile, working up: York Brocade – Ivory, Winchester Brocade – Purple, Fairford Brocade – Bridal White, Ely Crown – Gold, Fairford Brocade – Purple, Fairford Brocade Ivory, Fairford Brocade Gold, Fairford Brocade – Blue/Gold, and Winchester Brocade- Ivory.
 These fabrics are ideally suited for use in making pastoral stoles.
 They are woven to be durable enough to withstand the rigors of hand embroidery.
 Any fabric used for Hand embroidery must be designed to endure and withstand countless piercings with sharp needles, the pulling of thread through the weave over and over, and the plunging gold thread tails.
 By necessity, these are not designs to be “flimsy” fabrics.
 Having a higher thread count and being densely woven has the added advantage of weight which helps stoles to hang straight and stay in place.